johnnyclem/Dive/README.md

 ### Quick Setup

-Add this JSON configuration to your Dive MCP settings to enable both tools:
+Add this JSON configuration to your Souls MCP settings to enable both tools:

 ```json
  "mcpServers":{